mantidproject/mantid/docs/source/interfaces/Indirect Data Analysis.rst

 Output
 ~~~~~~

-The results of the fit may be plot and saved under the 'Output' section of the fitting interfaces.
+The results of the fit may be plotted and saved under the 'Output' section of the fitting interfaces.

 Next to the 'Plot Output' label, you can select a parameter to plot and then click 'Plot' to plot it across the
 fit spectra (if multiple data-sets have been used, a separate plot will be produced for each data-set).
+The 'Plot Output' options will be disabled after a fit if there is only one data point for the parameters.

 Clicking the 'Save Result' button will save the result of the fit to your default save location.